 Homelessness Prevention Program This program provides limited financial assistance to low- and moderate-income tenants and homeowners in imminent danger of eviction or foreclosure due to temporary financial problems beyond their control.
 Funds are used to disburse payments in the forms of loans and grants to landlords and mortgage companies on behalf of eligible households in danger of homelessness.
 Find out more online or call toll free at 866-889-6270.

-Unemployment insurance File a NJ Unemployment Insurance Claim online or by phone.
-There are special filing instructions for out-of-state residents and for individuals with employment outside of New Jersey : (common commuter states of NY, PA, DE)
+Unemployment Insurance File an NJ Unemployment Insurance Claim online or by phone.
+There are special filing instructions for out-of-state residents and for individuals with employment outside of New Jersey (common commuter states of NY, PA, DE)

 One-Stop Career Centers These centers, located throughout New Jersey, provide free services to help job seekers develop the skills needed to succeed in a 21st-century work environment.
 For more information, contact your local One-Stop Career Center.